ThatSINEWAVE/InsaneIdeas/README.md

 # [InsaneIdeas](https://thatsinewave.github.io/InsaneIdeas)

-IdeaForger is a simple yet powerful web application designed to spark creativity and innovation.
+InsaneIdeas is a simple yet powerful web application designed to spark creativity and innovation.
-Whether you're a writer looking for a plot twist, an artist searching for inspiration, or an entrepreneur brainstorming your next big idea, IdeaForger has got you covered.
+Whether you're a writer looking for a plot twist, an artist searching for inspiration, or an entrepreneur brainstorming your next big idea, InsaneIdeas has got you covered.

 ![InsaneIdeas](https://github.com/ThatSINEWAVE/IdeaForger/assets/133239148/3b986e0a-6dc5-4c6f-b1ea-fc2a347dc9dd)